-Summer is coming in hot, which means it’s time to swap your favourite cologne for the smell of suncream, stock up on some fresh fruit and Pimms, and dust off your tennis racquet because a summer without a spot of tennis just isn’t really summer.
+Summer is coming in hot.
+It’s time to swap your favourite cologne for the smell of suncream.
+Stock up on some fresh fruit and Pimms.
+Dust off your tennis racquet because a summer without a spot of tennis just isn’t really summer.
+Which is why we have put together a guide to caring for your grass tennis court.
 The question is: how do you turn your lawn into the Centre Court at Wimbledon.

 The answer: hire Joe’s Lawn Care because we’re nothing short of experts in grass tennis courts.

 Of course, you’re probably wondering how we manage to turn lawns into sublime tennis courts.
 So without further ado, here is our no-nonsense guide to caring for your grass tennis court this spring and summer:

 Before we jump into the nitty-gritty bits of looking after your lawn tennis court, it’s super-important to understand that the big difference between a tennis court and a domestic lawn is the way it makes a ball bounce.
 In short, the aim of the game is to create as much compaction as possible by utilising very, very short manicured grass, which is almost the exact opposite of what we try to achieve with a normal back garden lawn.

 8 Tips To Caring For Your Grass Tennis Court

 Once you’ve planned out where your grass court is going to be.
 Painted on the white stripes.
 Installed a net and popped a few garden chairs on either side for your excited spectators to sip on their Pimms as they watch you imitate Federer vs. Nadal.
 It’s time to care for your court — and here are our (the experts) top tips to help you care for your lawn tennis court: